-This type of equipment is very popular among freshwater and saltwater fishkeepers alike, because of how effective it is.
+Since it’s very effective, this type of aquarium equipment is very popular among freshwater and saltwater fishkeepers alike.

-#2.
-Introduce algae eating snails, shrimp or fish to your tank
+3. Introduce algae eating snails, shrimp, or fish to your tank

 This is another preventative measure that can go well with other algal combatting actions.

-These little guys are quite effective at cleaning up any algae that is sticking to the walls of the tank or even hair algae but don’t expect them to do the whole job for you.
+These little guys are quite effective at cleaning up any algae growth that is sticking to the walls of the tank, or even hair algae.
+However, don’t expect them to do the whole job for you.

 If you’re currently dealing with a green bloom, this is not the solution you’re looking for.

-Ramshorn Snails and Bristlenose plecos are popular additions to any freshwater system while tangs (or surgeonfish) are some of the go-to’s for saltwater reef tanks.
+Ramshorn Snails and Bristlenose plecos are popular additions to any freshwater system while tangs (or surgeonfish) and Banded Trochus Snails are some of the go-to algae eaters for saltwater and reef tanks.

-They really do a great job spot cleaning the aquarium.
+These creatures really do a great job at spot-cleaning the aquarium.
 This solution is probably the most fun in my eyes, I mean, who doesn’t want more creatures in their ecosystem?